asher-m/autospeedtest/README.md

 ![latency](https://github.com/asher-m/autospeedtest/raw/master/samples/latency.png)

 This is the first time you're seeing the `epoch` option in any of the plots in this readme!
 This is simply because I think it's less representative of overall behavior and therefore less interesting than the `tod` adjusted plots.
-Take it for what you will-it's there if you want it.
+The gap in the middle is when I stopped tests for a day and a half for a really large download (a few hundred gigabytes).

 The `tod` option is shown below.  `tod` is considering the adjusting option, so it is appended as `tod-` to the beginning of the filename.